Concordium/concordium.github.io/source/mainnet/net/desktop-wallet/update-application.rst

 Manually updating
 =================

-To manually update the desktop wallet, simply go to the :ref:`downloads page<downloads-desktop-wallet>`, to download the latest version.
+To manually update the desktop wallet, go to the :ref:`downloads page<downloads-desktop-wallet>` and download the latest version.